340:100-3-27. Quality assurance

 (A) soliciting, screening, and training volunteers to conduct OK AIM site visits;

-(B) scheduling site visits with all service providers referenced in the ITB within counties for which the agency assumed responsibility;
+(B) scheduling site visits with all service providers referenced in the RFP within counties for which the agency assumed responsibility;

 (C) ensuring consistency of volunteer and staff activities with: